QuentinRa/blog.quentinra.dev/programming-languages/databases/relational/sql/index.md

 ```
 </div><div>

 The transaction "ends" when you use either COMMIT or ROLLBACK.
-You can also use transactions to only allow some kind of changes.
+You can also use transactions to only allow some kinds of changes.

 ```sql!
 -- select